 In the SID Accredited Testing Laboratory, a testing laboratory accredited by the DAkkS according to DIN EN ISO/IEC 17025, various tests can be carried out on the materials used in printing.
 For many tests, which assess the interaction of substrate and ink, the creation of standardized printed samples according to DIN 16519 is a prerequisite.
-These printed samples are produced by SID on the printability tester IGT GST2.
+These printed samples are produced by SID on a printability tester IGT Amsterdam 2 Basic.

 In order to assess the consumption of printing inks, standardised printed samples with varying layer thicknesses are produced and the densities achieved are measured (Tollenaar curve).
 This can be used to calculate the amount of ink required to achieve a given density or colour and thus the consumption.